EmulatorJS/emulatorjs-chrome-extension/README.md

 You supply your own rom.
 This is an emulator, which is 100% legal.
 What isn't legal is the rom.

 Place the rom in `/html/`

+<p>For more systems, please go <a href=https://github.com/ethanaobrien/emulatorjs>here</a>, I own both repositories, the base and the chrome extension adaption.</p>

 <h1>Supported systems!</h1>
 <h2>NES / Famicom</h2>